 First, we check the box next to “Comment Spam”; this reduces spam in the comment area.

-We also make sure that the File Editor is disabled; this is another recommendation.
+We also ensure the File Editor is disabled; this is another recommendation.
 WordPress offers the option of editing both plugins and designs by default.
 This editor opens up another possibility for attackers to access your site.

 It is the same with”XML-RPC”.
 “XML-RPC” is a function of WordPress that you or plugins can use to transfer data.
 “XML-RPC” also offers attackers the opportunity to gain access to your site.
 This interface is relevant for using the WordPress app, trackbacks, pingbacks, and the JetPack plugin.
 If you use one of these functions, you cannot deactivate the “XML-RPC” interface; otherwise, select “Disable XML-RPC.”